-Easy Amish White bread recipe is a sweet, velvety-textured, homemade bread that’s perfect for sandwiches.
-You can make it by hand or in a bread machine – both instructions included.
-It freezes well, too.
+Easy Amish White bread recipe is a slightly sweet, velvety-textured, homemade bread that’s perfect for sandwiches.
+You may have heard it called milk bread.
+You can make this recipe by hand or in a bread machine – both instructions are included.
+It freezes well, too!

-For this Amish white bread recipe you’ll need: whole milk, sugar, yeast, salt, coconut oil, bread flour, butter, two 9 by 5 inch loaf pans (measured from outside edge to outside edge.
+Ingredients for Amish White Bread: whole milk, sugar, yeast, salt, light vegetable oil or coconut oil, bread flour, butter, two 9 by 5 inch loaf pans (measured from outside edge to outside edge.
 1- 1/2 quart), and an instant read thermometer.
 You can find a list of bread baking tools and helpful information on the Essentials page.

 Table of Contents

 - Bread Flour or All-Purpose for Homemade Bread?

 - Homemade Amish White Bread Is Kid Friendly

 - Milk Bread Recipe… But Is It Amish?

 - How to Knead Yeast Bread by Hand Video

 - How to Make Bread Step By Step Images

 Bread Flour or All-Purpose for Homemade Bread?